cardosorapha/LaTeX_Progress_Measure/README.md

 cp ./scripts/pre-commit .git/hooks/pre-commit
 ```

+5) Change the variables in `scripts/update_measures.py` to adapt to your project organization.

-Steps 1-4 only need to be executed once.
+Steps 1-5 only need to be executed once.
 Then, you can work with your files normally.
 To trigger the pre-commit hook, use

 ```
 git commit